Skip to content

 • Finally, to comply with the ONC attestations, if an EHR is certified to (g)(10), must this (g)(10) functionality be deployed into ALL customer production sites by December 31, 2022 to meet the ONC attestation compliance for API, or is acceptable (i.e., can mark “Yes” on the attestation) to have it certified by December 31, 2022 but with an incomplete installation into production setting for all customers until later in CY 2023?

-ONC Response: The API Maintenance of Certification requirement at 45 CFR 170.404(b)(3) requires that a Certified API Developer with certified API technology previously certified to the certification criterion in § 170.315(g)(8) must deploy to all of their API Information Sources (e.g., customers) API technology certified to the criterion in § 170.315(g)(10) by no later than December 31, 2022.
+ASTP Response: The API Maintenance of Certification requirement at 45 CFR 170.404(b)(3) requires that a Certified API Developer with certified API technology previously certified to the certification criterion in § 170.315(g)(8) must deploy to all of their API Information Sources (e.g., customers) API technology certified to the criterion in § 170.315(g)(10) by no later than December 31, 2022.

 The Maintenance of Certification requirement also includes the deadline of December 31, 2022 for Certified Health IT Developers to upgrade and certify API technology to § 170.315(g)(10) and to deploy to production.